kpe/bert-for-tf2/README.rst

 NEWS
 ----

+ - **25.Jul.2019** - there are now two colab notebooks under ``examples/`` showing how to fine-tune an IMDB Movie Reviews sentiment classifier from pre-trained BERT weights using an adapter-BERT model architecture on a GPU or TPU in Google Colab.

  - **28.Jun.2019** - v.0.3.0 supports `adapter-BERT`_ (`google-research/adapter-bert`_)
    for "Parameter-Efficient Transfer Learning for NLP", i.e. fine-tuning small overlay adapter layers over BERT's transformer encoders without changing the frozen BERT weights.